 Her notes were labeled A - G, with the latter describing an algorithm for an “analytical engine” to compute Bernoulli numbers.
 Note G is now widely accepted as being the first recorded example of computer code - making her the first-ever computer programmer.

 The engine was never built, and so, her algorithm was never tested during her lifetime.
 Her work was rediscovered in 1953 when her notes were republished.

 6. Fast Fourier Transform Breaks Down Signals Into Frequencies

-Creator (if known): Carl Gauss, Joseph Fourier, James Cooley and John Tukey
+Creator: Carl Gauss, Joseph Fourier, James Cooley, and John Tukey

 Its impact/implications on the world: This algorithm is used to break down a signal into the frequencies that compose it - much like a musical chord can be expressed in frequencies, or pitches, of each note therein.

-The Fast Fourier Transform (FTT) algorithm can trace its origins to Carl Gauss who first created it to calculate the orbits of asteroids.
+The fast Fourier transform (FTT) algorithm can trace its origins to Carl Gauss, who first created it to calculate the trajectories of asteroids.
 The formula was later expanded on by Joseph Fourier in 1822.

 "FFT relies on a divide-and-conquer strategy to reduce an ostensibly O(N2) chore to an O(N log N) frolic.
 But unlike Quicksort, the implementation is (at first sight) nonintuitive and less than straightforward.
 This in itself gave computer science an impetus to investigate the inherent complexity of computational problems and algorithms." - Barry A. Cipra.

 7. Google's ranking algorithm (PageRank) could be the most widely used algorithm

 Creator: Larry Page (mainly) and Sergey Brin